GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_profiles_gke/cloud_deploy_profiles_gke.md

 2021/08/16 14:24:28 leeroy app server ready, runnning in target: staging
 ```

-Click **Next** to proceed.
+To learn more about approvals, click **Next**.

 ## Approvals

-When you created your Google Cloud Deploy Pipeline, the configuration was in place to require approvals to this Target.
+When you created your Google Cloud Deploy pipeline, the configuration was in place to require approvals to this target.
 To verify this, run this command and look for the `requireApproval` parameter.

 ```bash
 gcloud beta deploy targets describe prod --delivery-pipeline web-app-profiles
 ```

 Your output should look similar to the example below.
-Unlike the previous targets, the prod Target does require approval per the `requireApproval` parameter.
+Unlike the previous targets, the prod target does require approval per the `requireApproval` parameter.

 ```terminal
 Target: